elfrucool/spring-batch-workshop/exercise-3/README.md

 }
 ```

-### STEP 3.
+### STEP 4.
 Add a step to move the processed file from inbound to outbound

-You need to take two actions:
+You need to take two actions in `BatchConfiguration.java` class:

 1. Create the step, and
 1. Add the step into the job